timarcher/Drone/wiki/4-Cube-Orange-Plus-and-Kore-Carrier-Board-Initial-Setup/4-Cube-Orange-Plus-and-Kore-Carrier-Board-Initial-Setup.md

 # YouTube Video
 - [Hexacopter Drone Build Project – Part 4 Cube Orange Plus and Kore Carrier Board Initial Setup](https://www.youtube.com/XXX)

+# Supporting Materials
+- [ArduPilot Configuration](../ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.

 # References
 ## Herelink User Guides
 - User guides for the Herelink [can be found here](https://docs.cubepilot.org/user-guides/herelink/herelink-user-guides).